Nov 20, 2022

 This year, 75 finalists were honoured for their outstanding achievements of individuals and organisations in the national vocational education and training sector.

-The Arborists Don’t Grow on Trees campaign nomination beat stiff competition from open in new window iconthe Queensland Future Skills Partnership between BHP Mitsubishi Alliance, CQ university and TAFE Queensland and a WA Department of Justice scheme creating training pathways to employment for prisoners.
+The Arborists Don’t Grow on Trees campaign nomination beat stiff competition from the Queensland Future Skills Partnership between BHP Mitsubishi Alliance, CQ university and TAFE Queensland and a WA Department of Justice scheme creating training pathways to employment for prisoners.